SanjifShan/Agar.io-Clone/README.md

 # agar.io-clone
-online agar.io clone as a sandbox for a reinforcement learning challenge for Warwick AI society
+Sandbox for a reinforcement learning challenge for Warwick AI society.
+A work in progress we wish to launch mid Term 2 2020-21